sel4devkit/sel4devkit-maaxboard-microkit-old/doc/MANUAL.md

 # Introduction

 This Package forms part of the seL4 Developer Kit.
-It provides a fully coordinated build of MaaXBoard Microkit.
+It provides a fully coordinated build of MaaXBoard Microkit (Development Version).
 Several other Packages associated with the seL4 Developer Kit depend upon this Package in achieving a consistent build of the MaaXBoard Microkit.

+Note that the MaaXBoard Microkit (Development Version) is knowingly an ongoing work in process.
+It is included here, primarily to satisfy the dependencies of libvmm (an experimental virtual machine monitor for the seL4 microkernel).

 # Usage